saidone75/weller/README.md

 # weller

-Weller is somewhat like Alfresco out-of-process extensions but in pure Clojure.
+Weller is like Alfresco out-of-process extensions but in pure Clojure.

 ## Installation